ankiano/etl/docs/source/index.rst

 1) Shell command files

-  Usefull to run and reapet `etl` commands put it in `update.sh` file.
+  Usefull to run and repeat `etl` commands put it in `update.sh` file.
-  You can build simple pipelines using `etl` several times and usin files or local database for intermidiate result saving.
+  You can build simple pipelines using `etl` several times and using files or local database for intermidiate result saving.

   .. code-block:: concole
     :caption: update.sh